If you’re a keen observer of grammar rules, you may have often wondered, should feta cheese be capitalized?

 On the other hand, Cheddar, Colby, and Manchego cheeses should be capitalized, but often aren’t, despite the fact they come from specific places.

-And it goes without saying that talking about American cheese or Swiss cheese should definitely start with a capital letter.
+And talking about American cheese or Swiss cheese, they should start with a capital letter.

 But not the word cheese itself…

-Now, just to take things further, the name of a cheese should be capitalized if it’s from a specific area, even if it doesn’t share the exact same name as the place.
+Now, just to take things further, the name of cheese should be capitalized if it’s from a specific area, even if it doesn’t share the same name as the place.

-For example, Parmagiano cheese should be capitalized, even though it’s from Parma, there is no region called Parmagiano.
+For example, Parmigiano cheese should be capitalized, even though it’s from Parma, there is no region called Parmigiano.

 And, of course, you probably know it as Parmesan, which actually can be made anywhere, it doesn’t have to come from Parma, but it’s still capitalized.